TiarkRompf/types-and-proofs/README.md

   	Val_type has a 'useable' flag encoding if a value may be used in an effectful way in the future.

+- Stlc with boolean refs, binary LR and boolean yes/no effects: [stlc_refb_effb_equiv_beta.v](pub/stlc_refb_effb_equiv_beta.v)

+	Includes a proof of beta reduction for pure argument expressions.
+	This version does not use a 'useable' flag on values, instead it splits exp_type into pure and impure versions.

 STLC with parametric types (System F):